We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you are concerned that the heating element is not working properly, you will need to take a look at the manual of your dryer to figure out where the heating element is located.
 You may need a special set of tools to access the heating element.

 After you find the heating element, you should use a multimeter to test it.
-If you find that the heating element does not have a lot of current flowing through it, then it may need to be replaced.
+If it does not have a lot of current flowing through it, then it may need to be replaced.

 #4 The Timer Is Not Working Properly